obspy/obspy/obspy/io/xseed/README.txt

 --------
 Dataless SEED, RESP and XML-SEED read and write support for ObsPy.

-The obspy.xseed package contains methods in order to read, write and convert seismological meta data files in the Dataless SEED, RESP and XML-SEED format.
+The obspy.io.xseed package contains methods in order to read, write and convert seismological meta data files in the Dataless SEED, RESP and XML-SEED format.

 ObsPy is an open-source project dedicated to provide a Python framework for